amartinsmg/amartinsmg/README.md

 ### Hi there 👋

 - 💻 I'm currently no working
-- 🌳 I've finished some courses about programming logic, programming fundamentals, HTML, CSS and JavaScript
+- 🌳 I've finished some courses about:
+        - programming logic
+        - programming fundamentals
+        - HTML and CSS
+        - JavaScript
-- 🌿 I'm currently learning C, Python and Ruby
+- 🌿 I'm currently learning C